NQ detector SNR

 35

-Since the second term is always greater than or equal to zero, we can combine this with the comparison of N and Q SNR (
+Since the second term is always greater than or equal to zero, we can combine this with the comparison of N and Q SNR (9↑) to show that

 Again, the equals condition only occurs with a zero-width spectrum.